chuckdries/CarterLightControl/readme.md

-So apparently carter's light switches can be turned on or off but can't be scheduled without the purchase of some kind of bridge/router device.
-This script lives on my NAS and turns his lights on for him at 8am.
+Carter's cheap ass fucking light switches can be turned on or off with an app but can't be scheduled without buying some fucking bridge or something.
+This script lives on my NAS and turns his lights on for him.

+I spent a whole 20 minutes of my life reading fucking lighting api documentation because he refuses to take down his fuck damn blackout curtain

 TODO: remove node-schedule and just use a cron job to run the script